 If you are forcing bending when you are trying to cycle for knee pain, you may actually increase your knee pain if your knee is not ready for it.

 An outdoor bike resembles the set up of an upright bike in the previous section.
 As above, this setup requires deeper knee bend and more stability.
-Many people with knee pain may not have the confidence in balance to start on an outdoor bike.
+Many people with knee pain may not have the adequate balance to start on an outdoor bike.

 One thing I do recommend to those looking to go outdoors to cycle for knee pain is to try in a bike trainer first or on an upright bike to make sure you feel comfortable in this position.